-Las Vegas is the perfect place to bond, reconnect and make new memories with your friends.
-My city has got you covered: there’s something for every personality, budget or time of everyone on your trip.
+Las Vegas is the perfect place to bond, reconnect, and make new memories with your best friends.
+My city has got you covered: there’s something for every personality, budget, and itinerary.

 Here are fun, cute, and unique things to do for your next girls trip to Vegas, along with tips I’ve learned first hand as a local.
-This list is not just for girls, it’s for anyone who’s open to a good time and trying new things!
+This list is not just for girls: it’s for anyone who’s open to a good time and trying new things!

 Swim & sunbathe by the hotel pool

 You’ll most likely have to pay a hefty fee for a private cabana.
 If you want to feel sand on your toes, there’s a faux beach at Mandalay Bay for $20 during the weekdays if you’re not a hotel guest.

-Walk down the Strip with a yard-long slushie
+Walk down the Strip and Fremont Street Experience with a yard-long slushie

 Walking down the Strip and Fremont Street Experience with a yard-long frozen cocktail can mark you as a tourist, but they’re one of the few places in the U.S. where you can walk down the street with an alcoholic beverage in an open container.